Gorwar

-Gorwar or Godwar, (in different periods also called Chandravati Kingdom, Sirohi State) is a region of Rajasthan state in India, which lies in the southwest of Rajasthan and borders the state of Gujarat.
+Godwad or Godwar, (in different periods also called Chandravati Kingdom, Sirohi State) is a region of Rajasthan state in India, which lies in the southwest of Rajasthan and borders the state of Gujarat.

 Geography

 Gorwar stretches along the edge of the Aravalli Hills and is bounded by Mewar in the south-east and Gujarat in the south-west.
 It covers the region of Jalore, Sirohi and the southern portion of Pali district of Rajasthan.
 Jawai Bandh, Bali, Falna, Rani, Abu Road, Sanderao and Sirohi are the main towns of the region.

 The Sukri river and its tributaries flows through this region and flows in the west direction to join the Luni River before it evacuates into the Rann of Kutch.
 The West Banas River drains the southeastern part of the region.

 The region has an arid semi-desert climate and falls under the category of the Northwestern thorn scrub forests eco-region.
 The western part of the Jalore district has a desert landscape as it falls in the Thar Desert and has a desert landscape complete with sand dunes.